Mode Analytics

 The chart shows how players are performing compared to expectation, as those players whose blue line surpasses the white triangle have outperformed their career average.
 Those players whose blue line falls short of the white triangle have underperformed their career average.

-Click Results à la Mode to clone this report and create your own bullet chart.
+Click Powered by Mode to duplicate this report and create your own bullet chart.
 Learn more about using HTML to customize your reports.

 Create a bullet chart